 To diagnose your tennis elbow, your doctor will do a thorough exam.
 They will want you to flex your arm, wrist, and elbow to see where it hurts.
 You may also need imaging tests, such as an X-ray or MRI (magnetic resonance imaging) to diagnose tennis elbow or rule out other problems.

 Treatment for Tennis Elbow

 The good news about treatment is that usually tennis elbow will heal on its own.
 You just need to give your elbow a break and do what you can to speed the healing.
 Types of treatment that help are:

 - Icing the elbow to reduce pain and swelling.
-Experts recommend doing it every 20-30 minutes every three-four hours for two-three days or until the pain is gone.
+Experts recommend doing it for 20 to 30 minutes every 3 to 4 hours for 2 to 3 days or until the pain is gone.

 - Using an elbow strap to protect the injured tendon from further strain.